Visheyt/History-dates/README.md

 To start project:

--Clone this repository to your computer
+-Clone this repo to your computer

 -Open terminal